 Christ was a man.
 And, at the risk of sounding trivial, he was a man’s man.
-When I read his words and ponder the Shroud, I get something like this: He was maybe six-foot tall, lean but not lank, swarthy but neither black nor white, possessed of a presence more centripetal than centrifugal, and by that I mean that he didn’t overwhelm a room when he walked into it (like our ‘charismatic’ celebrities like to do); still, if your eyes happened to fall on him, your heart would be compelled to respond, affirmatively or negatively, to an inexplicable otherworldly pull.
+When I read his words and ponder the Shroud, I get something like this: He was maybe six-foot tall, lean but not lank, swarthy but neither black nor white, possessed of a presence more centripetal than centrifugal, and by that I mean that he didn’t overwhelm a room when he walked into it (like our ‘charismatic’ celebrities like to do); still, if your eyes happened to fall on him, your heart would be compelled to respond – affirmatively or negatively – to an inexplicable otherworldly pull.

-It is actually near impossible to imagine what it would be like to stand before Jesus.
+It is near impossible to imagine what it would be like to stand before Jesus.
 The Apostles document more puzzlement than pleasure at his presence, and must have often considered turning their backs on his strange behavior (which, of course, they finally did, with the exception of John).
-The Catholic Church canonizes hundreds of saints basically in order to afford us many-faceted glimpses of a holiness that would simply blow us away, or blind us, were all the facets focused on a single point.
+The Catholic Church canonizes its saints basically in order to afford us many-faceted glimpses of a holiness that would simply blow us away, or blind us, were all its facets focused on a single point.
 “No one sees God and lives,” warns the Old Testament.